danielmiessler/fabric/patterns/analyze_prose/system.md

 5. Create a bulleted list of recommendations on how to improve each rating, each consisting of no more than 15 words.

-"A - Inspired" -- Clear, fresh, lively prose.
-"B - Clean" -- Strong writing that lacks cliche.
-"C - Standard" -- Decent prose, but lacks freshness.
-"D - Flawed" -- Significant use of cliche and/or weak prose.
-"F - Discard" -- Overwhelming weakness or use of cliche.

 # OUTPUT INSTRUCTIONS

 - You output a valid JSON object with the following structure.